New Jersey Slip and Fall Lawyer

 Once a lawyer has all the evidence that they need, they can file a lawsuit.
 When the lawsuit is entered, the defendants respond, and the discovery phase begins.
 The victim’s lawyer will continue investigating and attempt to negotiate a settlement.
 If a settlement cannot be reached, a lawyer will argue the case at trial.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Help Victims Recover Compensation
+The New Jersey Slip and Fall Lawyers at Pietras Saracino Smith & Meeks, LLP Help Victims Recover Compensation